 Kaynor’s mind raced as he sank deeper into cover.
 Most likely, none of the mercs knew he was here, only that their sniper was down- which he hardly thought they noticed.
 This meant that they, and the pilot of the new mech, most likely thought that he was still in cover behind the desk with Arctus, keeping his head down now that the mech had come out to play.
 How could he use this?
 What did he have?

 A couple grenades, not anything that would do much more than scratch the armour of the mech.
 His sidearm, which he dismissed without even really thinking about it: it just didn’t have the punch to overcome the shields the thing no doubt had, and that was before even getting to the armour.
 The armour and shields were thinner and less effective towards the back of the unit, yes, but he rather doubted that his SMG could do anything significant before he was either forced back into cover with the element of surprise lost, or simply squished by the mech.

 And then his head jerked up.
 Quickly, he slid his SMG onto his back, locking it there, then drew the long, heavy sniper he’d taken off the unconscious merc.
-No slot for thermal clips, meaning the thing was one or maybe two shot before it overheated and had to vent the excessive heat.
+No slot for thermal clips, meaning the thing was one or maybe two shots before it overheated and had to vent the excessive heat.
 However, judging by the massive hole it had punched straight through the steel of the desk… he rather thought he might have a plan.
 But he needed a shot in order to pull it off.